eclipse-hono/hono/site/content/deployment/openshift_s2i.md

 The important parts are only the modifications, which add a new image stream trigger, and also add the additional agent container to the deployment.
-This example assumes that the jaeger collector will be available at the hostname `jaeger-collector.jaeger.svc`.
+This example assumes that the Jaeger collector will be available at the hostname `jaeger-collector.jaeger.svc`.
 This will be true if you follow the next section on deploying a development-only Jaeger cluster.
 Should you deploy Jaeger differently, then this hostname and/or port may be different.

-### Deploy Jaeger
+#### Deploy Jaeger

 Setting up a full Jaeger cluster is a complicated task.
 However there is a good tutorial at the Jaeger repository at: https://github.com/jaegertracing/jaeger-openshift